 Probation is a Stay of Imposition of Sentence, or Stay of Execution of Sentence.
-It’s more common than a prison commitment.
-In a probationary sentence, the defendant can avoid prison by complying with the conditions.
+Felony probation more common than a prison commitment.
+And with a probationary sentence, the defendant can avoid prison by complying with the conditions.

-Common conditions in these cases include a domestic violence evaluation and following recommendations; no contact with the victim; and more.
+Common conditions in these cases include a domestic violence evaluation and following recommendations; and no contact with the victim.

 The biggest penalty is the criminal conviction record.
 It triggers several harsh consequences.
 But a good domestic assault attorney can help you avoid them.

-Reduction in annual family income: The biggest is the loss of family income and employment opportunities.
+Reduction in annual family income: The biggest is the loss of family income and job opportunities.
 Multiply annual income reduction by future working years, and the dollar-amount is huge.

 Question about a Minnesota Domestic Assault case?
 Call Domestic Assault Attorney Thomas Gallagher at 612 333-1500

-Destruction of the marriage and family unit: These cases cause a tremendous stress on the defendant, the witness, and the entire family.
 Along with the No Contact Orders, both pre-trial and as a condition of probation, the government destroys marriages and families.
-This is overkill in the majority of cases.
+And this is overkill in the majority of cases.